 2. ZIMASILK 100% MULBERRY SILK QUEEN SIZE PILLOWCASE (22 MOMME), $53.39

 3. MYK SILK 100% PURE NATURAL MULBERRY SILK queen SIZE PILLOWCASE (22 MOMME), $46.08

 4. JOCOKU 100% MULBERRY SILK QUEEN SIZE PILLOWCASE (19 MOMME), SET OF 2, $39.34

 Now, whether it works.
 I’d say that, yes, I got less frizzy, out-of-bed hair in the morning.
 Not a crazy, untamed mess.
-Yet, and maybe because my hair’s usually wavy-straight and not curly, I found that difference to be quite minimal.
+And while my hair’s usually wavy-straight and not curly, so it wasn’t the most obvious result at first, it was definitely noticeable when I went back to my usual cotton pillow case (think: bedhead).
 As for that skincare benefit… I couldn’t really tell if my skincare products stayed on my face longer or not, but I can attest that those skin creases you get after an exceptional night’s sleep?
 They’re a thing of the past now.
 I can’t remember the last time I woke up with those.
-For that, and the bit about more manageable hair, I’d say it’s worth it — even it’s just to maintain my current hair and skin condition.” — Amelia, Deputy Editor
+Over time, I noticed I had less random breakouts as well, which I’d like to attribute to this lifestyle change.
+For that, and way more manageable hair in the morning, I’d say it’s worth it!
+I’m might not ever go back now.” — Amelia, Deputy Editor

 Silk Hair Ties & Scrunchies